datanav/docs/technical/youtrack-webcrm.rst

 ===========================
-YouTrack to Webcrm Dataflow
+YouTrack to WebCRM Dataflow
 ===========================

-Generated: 2024-09-11 00:00:01
+Generated: 2024-09-11 07:48:17

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from YouTrack to Webcrm.
+This technical document provides a detailed overview of the Sesam Talk data flow from YouTrack to WebCRM.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 YouTrack Groups to Webcrm Organisations
 ---------------------------------------